DataJediAcademy/fintech_credit_risk_modelling/README.md

 >
 > Welcome onboard, we need you and your team to help  us create a solution that  would address a current challenge we are experiencing with converting potential customers.
 We have observed that  our convertion process (from prospective customer to actual customer) is rather too long.
 We would like to reduce this.
 Verified customers should be able  to  take a self assessment, sign-up for loan on  our web and mobile apps  and have it disbursed  to them  with no interaction with our relationship officers as it exist today.
 Our IT solution system should determine their risk category, the likelihood of the customer defaulting (will the customer default or not and what is the chance) and disburse a loan automatically.

-> We also want to be able to make a counter offer (such amount loan requested, repayment period and Interest rates) to a potential customer who may be able to afford to service a lower loan amount.
+> We also want to be able to make a counter offer (such as loan amount requested, repayment period and Interest rates) to a potential customer who may be able to afford  a lower loan amount.

->Please remember that the financial industy is highly regulated, hence whatever solution you come up with, regulators and auditors  should clearly understand how we arrive our decision.
-This should no however limit the innovation you bring to this challenge.
+>Please remember that the financial industy is highly regulated, hence whatever solution you come up with, regulators and auditors  should clearly understand how we arrived at our decision.
+This should not however limit the innovation you bring to this challenge.
 As  an equal-opportunity organization, we would want to have insight into possible biases your solution may have to enable us determine if we can effectively mitigate the risk.

 >